Michigan Tech Builds on a Legacy to Welcome Future Generations of Students

 December 13, 2013—

 Michigan Technological University will honor alumnus and longtime supporter John Edgar McAllister by building a new Welcome Center named for him to introduce future students and their families to the campus.
-Michigan Tech’s Board of Control at its regular meeting on Dec.
+Michigan Tech’s Board of Trustees at its regular meeting on Dec.
 13, 2013, approved the $998,000 project, to be funded entirely by donors, with the majority coming from the John Edgar McAllister Trust.

 The John Edgar McAllister Welcome Center will consist of a 3,000 square foot addition and remodeling of another 1,500 square feet of the Memorial Union Building.

 “The Welcome Center, located in the heart of campus, will double daily visitor capacity and convey the energy and excitement of the Michigan Tech experience in a warm and welcoming atmosphere,” said Les Cook, vice president for student affairs and advancement.

 The space currently used by the Admissions Office for campus visitors only seats 40 and has limited parking.
 Over the past year, the Board heard, numbers of visitors have often exceeded the space available for them.

 The Board also approved residence hall room and board and apartment rental rates for the 2014-2015 academic year.
 Room and board for a standard double occupancy room with the gold (median) meal plan in Wadsworth Hall will increase $279 or 2.97 percent.
 Standard (double occupancy) rooms in Douglass Houghton and McNair Halls will increase by $341 or 3.73 percent.
 Hillside Place Apartments residents will see an increase of $260 to $280, just under a 3 percent increase.

 Student residents and/or families renting Daniell Heights Apartments will pay $15 more per month for one- or two-bedroom apartments and $20 more for a three-bedroom apartment.